unahouExosite/docs/murano/tutorials/user-service.md

 ```

-Each vehicle has it&rsquo;s own license plate number, thus we store info in user storage.
+Each vehicle has its own license plate number; thus we store info in user storage.

 ###### <span id="eg_createUserData"></span>
 ```lua